TaddeoProgramusic/Arduino-Smart-Home/README.md

 # Arduino-Smart-Home
-That smart home is controlled with an appinventor APK (it doesn't work in Iphone).
-The smart home has a light, code door and fan system controlled with the appinventor app
+This smart home is controlled using an AppInventor app.
+It includes a light, a passcode‑protected door, and a fan system.
+The default door code is 0000, but you can change it directly in AppInventor.